5 March 2026

 The cooperative banking model provides genuine stability.
 COOP’s customer base — farmers, teachers, SACCO members, county employees, rural cooperatives — is more geographically diversified and less cyclically sensitive than urban commercial banking.
 When Nairobi corporate banking slows, agricultural cooperative lending often holds steady.

-Digital banking growth is accelerating — loans and advances increased 6.6% and customer deposits grew 6.7% in the nine months to September 2025.
-MCo-op Cash mobile banking is expanding COOP’s reach into underserved rural markets that commercial banks cannot easily serve.
+Digital banking growth is accelerating — net loans grew 12.65% and customer deposits grew 13.28% in FY2025.
+Over 90% of all customer transactions are now processed through alternative channels including mobile, internet, and USSD platforms.
+MCo-op Cash is expanding COOP’s reach into underserved rural markets that commercial banks cannot easily replicate.

 The one risk to monitor: Agricultural sector stress.
-COOP’s exposure to farmer cooperatives means a drought year or collapse in commodity prices affects loan repayment quality.
-This is a real risk but one that COOP has managed through multiple agricultural cycles.
+COOP’s exposure to farmer cooperatives means a drought year or collapse in commodity prices can affect loan repayment quality.
+This is a real risk but one COOP has managed through multiple agricultural cycles.

 COOP Share Price — The 2026 Rally

-COOP began the year at KES 23.95 and has since gained 25.3%, reaching KES 30.00 — ranking 12th on the NSE in year-to-date performance.
-The rally reflects two things: genuine improvement in COOP’s underlying profitability, and the broader banking sector re-rating as NSE investors rotate into dividend-paying stocks.
-The 67% dividend increase announced today will likely extend the rally further as income investors who were unaware of COOP’s dividend upgrade discover the story.
+COOP began the year at KES 23.95 and has since gained 31.9%, reaching KES 31.60 — ranking 10th on the NSE in year-to-date performance.
+The all-time high of KES 34.30 was reached on 14 April 2026.
+The rally reflects genuine improvement in COOP’s underlying profitability and the broader banking sector re-rating as NSE investors rotate into dividend-paying stocks.

 COOP vs NSE Banking Peers — How It Compares